 - 1. An improved core set of EMS system performance indicators needs to be implemented utilizing the new data system.
 Indicators must be aligned with EMSA Core Measures and National EMS Compass indicators. - The data collection and reporting tools that comprise the Riverside County EMS Information System (REMSIS) need to be developed and integrated, these tools include; ImageTrend Elite, Digital Innovations Trauma Data Base, Image Trend STEMI and stroke Registries, CARES, First Watch and ReddiNet.

-1. REMSA and EMS system participants will develop and implement the System-Based Clinical and Operational Performance Evaluation (SCOPE) project in 2018 utilizing the improved data collection and reporting capabilities provided by REMSIS.
+1. REMSA will work with EMS system participants to improve EMS information systems integration, data analysis, reporting and develop the System-Based Clinical and Operational Performance Evaluation (SCOPE) dashboard.